frothkoetter/cdw/README.md

 | 3769149312242635307	| 2026-03-05 18:42:44.182 UTC | delete |	added-position-delete-files |	10 |
 | 3769149312242635307	| 2026-03-05 18:42:44.182 UTC	| delete | added-position-deletes |	45202 |

 What happened: Since you only targeted a few days, Trino didn't want to rewrite the large data files for that month.
-Instead, it created 4 Position Delete files.
+Instead, it created a number of Position Delete files.

 The "Mask": The total-records remained at 86,289,323.
 The rows aren't gone; they are just "hidden" by the 4 new delete files.
 Every time you read this table now, Trino has to perform a real-time join to skip those 45k rows.